 Feeding Hungry Families:

-It began when schools closed as a result of COVID-19, but now The Children’s Lunchbox is still distributing or partnering with other agencies to distribute pantry boxes through a drive through model in the parking lot of nearly 20 locations.
+It began when schools closed as a result of COVID-19, but even now The Children’s Lunchbox is distributing or partnering with other agencies to distribute pantry boxes to food insecure children and families.

-Each child in the family will receive two supper meals and two snack meals (children don’t need to be present) .
-Each family will also receive two pantry boxes which provide a shelf-stable meal for a family of four.
+Each child in the family is receiving two supper meals and two snack meals (children do not need to be present) .
+Each family is also receiving two pantry boxes which provide a shelf-stable meal for a family of four.
 The pantry boxes contain a breakfast, lunch, or dinner.
 Individuals can arrive in person, or drive through and grab and-go their pantry boxes.
 Each family receives two (2) boxes while supplies last.
 One for the day of distribution and one for the following day.